The Healing Power ofMusic

 When we allow God to heal us, then our past pain and suffering can become redemptive.
 I can’t imagine doing anything else right now other than helping other hurting souls walk their own healing journey.
 Enough is enough - I’m tired of watching my brothers and sisters in Christ who have been through these traumas, live a life of self-hatred and nearly destroy themselves -mostly because they have believed in the lies the devil has instilled in them through the trauma they endured.

-It was about 12 years ago that a good friend of mine introduced me to praise and worship music.
-At this time I was at a very dark place dealing with depression.
-She suggested I try listening to this type of music to help ease my pain.
-To say that this was a good recommendation is an understatement this music helped bring me back from that terrible dark place I was in.
+About 12 years ago, a good friend of mine introduced me to praise and worship music.
+At this time, I was in a very dark place and dealing with depression.
+She suggested I try listening to worship music to help ease my pain.
+To say that this was a good recommendation is an understatement!
+This music helped bring me back from that terrible dark place I was in.
 I have been listening ever since.
 Music has the power to speak to the mind, emotions, and spirit.
 Many of us do not understand this powerful aspect of our Lord’s creation.
 It is my hope that you’ll learn how to incorporate praise and worship music in your healing journey.

-My identity as his beloved daughter was completely destroyed through the trauma of abuse.
-Praise and worship music is one of God’s tools to help me understand to whom and where I belong.
+My identity as God's beloved daughter was completely destroyed through the trauma of abuse.
+Praise and worship music is one of God’s tools that helps me understand to whom and where I belong.
 I belong to Christ and so do you.
 He’s the one that our souls long for.

-I listen to praise and worship music throughout my whole day.
-As I’m getting ready in the morning; when I’m cooking for my family; when I’m driving to get the kids from school or to meet a client.
+I listen to praise and worship music as I’m getting ready in the morning; when I’m cooking for my family; when I’m driving to get the kids from school or to meet a client.
 This type of music is very much like someone telling you part of their life story and how God has been there for them through it all.
-Since stories connect us more than anything else, we can identify with their pain while at the same time allowing God’s healing love to work in us.
+Stories connect people, and the stories in music help us identify with the pain, while at the same time, allowing God’s healing love to work in us.

 Understanding that I no longer had to be ashamed or afraid of my scars, has been extremely liberating.
 Realizing that without my scars, I probably wouldn’t even know the Lord, has made me that much more thankful for them.
 It’s precisely those scars that God will use to heal others from their deep wounds.